-You’ve put in the time and learned how to tile, and now you’re starting to get your own jobs.
+You’ve put in the time to learn how to tile and now you’re getting your own jobs.
 But which floor tile adhesive is the best to use for the job you’ve got?
 Your worst nightmare would be if your client calls you after two months to say the tiles you’ve laid have warped, cracked, curled, or moved.
 Where did it go wrong?
-The answer: the adhesive!
+The answer is often the adhesive!

-There are a few things to consider when it comes to floor tile adhesive, but by the end of this blog you will know all the tips and tricks for floor tiling and which adhesive is the best to use for the job at hand.
+Below, we’ll cover a number of things to consider when it comes to floor tile adhesive.
+By the end of this article, you will know all the tips and tricks for figuring out which adhesive is best for the job at hand.

 British Standards

 There are a few things to consider before starting this type of work.
-So, let’s go over the British industry standard for tile adhesive classifications that are in accordance with the British Standards 12004-1.
+Firstly, let’s go over the British industry standard for tile adhesive classifications in accordance with the British Standards 12004-1.

 D = dispersion